Log Detection Rules

 Construct a search query using the same logic as a Log Explorer search.

 Optionally, define a unique count and signal grouping.
-Count the number of unique values observed for an attribute in a given timeframe.
-The defined group-by generates a signal for each group by value.
+Count the number of unique values observed for an attribute in a given time frame.
+The defined Group By generates a signal for each group by value.
 Typically, the group by is an entity (like user, or IP).
-The group-by is also used to join the queries together.
+The Group By is also used to join the queries together.

 Click Add Query to add additional queries.